Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Results

 \section{Results}

-This section describes the results of our four-phase numerical simulations where we (i) first segmented the head model to obtain $\Omega$ and $\hat{\Omega}$ as well as an estimate for the background tissue concentration.
-Then, (ii) the solution $p$ of PPE was found and, based on $p$, (iii) Fick's law was applied to find an estimate $c$ for excess blood concentration in the microcirculation domain $\hat{\Omega}$.
-Finally, (iv) effective conductivity atlases were reconstructed by estimating the effect of the excess blood concentration on the background conductivity via Archie's law and Hashin-Shtrikman bounds.
-The results of the numerical experiments have been included in Figure \ref{fig:segmentation} showing the head segmentation results; Figure \ref{fig:PPE_Fick_solutions} with sagittal, axial, and coronal illustrations of the pressure and concentration distributions obtained as numerical solutions of PPE and Fick's law; Table \ref{tab:RDM_and_MAG} including RDM and MAG for the estimates of background and effective conductivity atlases; and Figure \ref{fig:conductivity_atlases} visualizing the atlases for sagittal, axial, and coronal projections.
+This section describes the results of our four-phase numerical simulations, where (i) the brain model was segmented to obtain $\Omega$ and $\hat{\Omega}$ as well as an estimate for the background tissue concentration; (ii) the blood pressure $p$ and velocity ${\bf u}$ following from the present PPE model were found; (iii) Fick's law was applied to find an estimate $c$ for excess blood concentration in the microcirculation domain $\hat{\Omega}$; finally, (iv) effective electrical conductivity atlases were reconstructed by estimating the effect of the excess blood concentration on the background distribution via Archie's law and Hashin--Shtrikman bounds.
+The results of the numerical experiments have been included in Figure \ref{fig:segmentation} showing the head segmentation results; Figure \ref{fig:PPE_Fick_solutions} with sagittal, axial, and coronal illustrations of the pressure and concentration distributions obtained as numerical solutions of PPE and Fick's law; Table \ref{tab:RDM_and_MAG} including RDM and MAG for the estimates of background and effective electrical conductivity atlases obtained via Archie's model; histograms showing the value distributions of the blood pressure, velocity, and volumetric blood concentration (Figure \ref{fig:histograms_1}) and the PRD of the electrical conductivity distribution (Figure \ref{fig:histograms_2}); and Figure \ref{fig:conductivity_atlases} visualizing effective conductivity atlases for sagittal, axial, and coronal projections.